WNVT: Early history

 On weekends in the late 1980s, WNVC had an unusual reputation for sports coverage.
 The station showed as many syndicated college basketball games as possible, including from the NCAA Division I men's basketball tournament in the era before every game was on national television.
 As there was generally only demand for Big East and Atlantic Coast Conference games in Washington, WNVC picked up games from major and minor conferences in other regions for relatively low cost.
 Its noncommercial status in turn freed it from the prospect of having to sell advertising for games that were likely to draw microscopic audiences.
 Director of development Mike Baker went on air during commercial breaks and halftimes with live appeals for donations.
 This stream of programming began to dry up in the early 1990s, when CBS and ESPN began national coverage of the entire tournament and increased coverage of regular-season games.

-After a week of foreign films aired during a 1993 pledge drive drew unexpected interest and inspired a new course for the Washington-area outlet, WNVC rebranded as "World View TV" on September 1, 1994, carrying international television programming in multiple languages and local ethnic programming on the weekends.
+In 1993, a pledge drive featuring a week of foreign films generated unexpectedly high interest, convincing management there was an audience for foreign-language content.
+WNVC rebranded as "World View TV" on September 1, 1994, carrying international television programming in multiple languages and local ethnic programming on the weekends.
 At launch, the station's most popular program was the Russian state newscast Vremya, shown live at 9 p.m.
 Moscow Time (1 p.m.
 Eastern); it also aired Brazilian and Italian soccer, an in-studio celebration of Diwali in 1997, and some local programming, including a Spanish-language health call-in program.
 WNVT engaged in discussions throughout the 1990s to move its studios to Mary Washington College in Stafford County, but the move was scuttled in 1999 by rising costs, which had doubled in just two years.

 WNVT continued as a standard PBS member station through 1999, though it did not air the network's evening programming.
 Beginning January 1, 2000, WNVT disaffiliated from PBS, reverting to an educational independent station during the day.
-WNVT also began relaying Canadian cable-television channel MuchMusic in afternoons and evenings.
+WNVT also began relaying MuchMusic USA, an American spinoff of Canadian specialty channel MuchMusic, in afternoons and evenings.

 MHz Networks

 In 2001, the two stations became known as MHz Networks, with WNVC becoming MHz1 and WNVT becoming MHz2.
-WNVT's daily educational programming was branded as "MHz Learn", and it continued relaying MuchMusic in the evenings.
+WNVT's daily educational programming was branded as "MHz Learn", and it continued relaying MuchMusic USA in the evenings.